-- 2. The camera and the owner's smartphone connect through Bluetooth and the camera sends its public key PK_f to the owner, who computes the hash of the camera's public key h'f and checks that it matches the hash retrieved from the QR code. - 3.
-If they match, the owner's smartphone generates its own asymmetric pair of keys (SK_o, PK_o) and sends its public key PK_o through Bluetooth, the camera computes the hash h'o of the owner's public key. - 4.
-The owner points their smartphone's screen at the camera.
-On the screen is displayed the QR code with the hash of the owner's public key.
-The camera retrieves the content from the QR code and checks that it matches h'o . - 5.
-If the key hashes match, both devices now verify that the other device knows the secret key corresponding to the public key that they advertised earlier.
-This is can be done for instance by applying the Diffie-Hellman key exchange to compute their shared secret and then by exchanging a series of encrypted messages where both parties prove their knowledge. - 6.
-The camera then generates a new asymmetric key pair (SK_c, PK_c) that it will use for future communication (to avoid further reliance on the factorygenerated key).
-The camera then shares its public key PK_c with the owner through Bluetooth in an authenticated way using RSA and the factorygenerated asymmetric key pair (SK_f, PK_f) .
-Note that we could have used the shared secret computed at the previous step through Diffie-Hellman, however, we chose to use RSA to align this step of our initialization protocol with the future protocols presented in CaCTUs as well as because we want authentication of the messages.
+- (1) A pair of factory-generated asymmetric keys $(SK_f, PK_f)$ is present on the camera device, and the hash of its public key $h{PK_f}$ is embedded into a QR code on the back of the device (recall from Section 2.3 that the supply chain is trusted).
+The owner's smartphone scans this QR code and stores its content. - (2) The camera and the owner's smartphone connect through Bluetooth and the camera sends its public key $PK_f$ to the owner, who computes the hash of the camera's public key $h'f$ and checks that it matches the hash retrieved from the QR code. - (3) If they match, the owner's smartphone generates its own asymmetric pair of keys $(SK_o, PK_o)$ and sends its public key $PK_o$ through Bluetooth, the camera computes the hash $h'o$ of the owner's public key. - (4) On the screen of the owner's smartphone is displayed the QR code with the hash of the owner's public key.
+The camera retrieves the content from the QR code and checks that it matches $h'o$ . - (5) If the key hashes match, both devices now verify that the other device knows the secret key corresponding to the public key that they advertised earlier.
+This is can be done for instance by applying the Diffie-Hellman key exchange to compute their shared secret and then by exchanging a series of encrypted messages where both parties prove their knowledge. - (6) The camera then generates a new asymmetric key pair (SKc, PKc) that it will use for future communication (to avoid further reliance on the factory-generated key).
+The camera then shares its public key PKc with the owner through Bluetooth in an authenticated way using RSA and the factory-generated asymmetric key pair - ,

+$(SK_f, PK_f)$ .
+Note that we could have used the shared secret computed at the previous step through Diffie-Hellman, however, we chose to use RSA to align this step of our initialization protocol with the future protocols presented in CaCTUS as well as because we want authentication of the messages.

-Next, the owner sends their secrets to the camera 7. device to complete system setup, this is done in a secure and authenticated way using RSA, but this time the new asymmetric key pair of the camera is used (SK_c, PK_c) .
+(7) Next, the owner sends their secrets to the camera device to complete system setup, this is done in a secure and authenticated way using RSA, but this time the new asymmetric key pair of the camera is used (SKc, PKc).
 First, they send wifi credentials of the wifi network the camera should connect to.
 Then, they generate and send a seed key that will be used to derive the keys to encrypt video frames.
 Lastly, they send escrow material (protected by a non-recoverable passphrase) that may be used by the owner to recover access to the system (see Section 3.6 for details about the escrow material).
 If necessary, during this step the owner could also configure the cloud storage option they want to use if different than the default one.

-At this point, the system is initialized, the camera begins recording, and the owner can begin executing the other camera functions.
+At this point, the system is initialized, the camera begins recording, and the owner can execute other functions.